Financial Aid Process

 The U.S. Department of Education creates a Student Aid Report (SAR) to summarize the information you provided on the Free Application for Federal Student Aid (FAFSA).
 You should get your SAR about two weeks after filing the FAFSA.
 Spend some time looking over the information to make sure it's right.
 Your student aid report provides your Expected Family Contribution (EFC) which helps each college calculate your eligibility for financial aid.
 Learn more about the EFC process.

 The government chooses one out of every three FAFSA applications for verification.
 If your application is chosen, don't panic.
 You simply need to send in the paperwork that the school asks for (usually copies of signed tax returns, completed verification worksheets and additional documentation).
 Do it as soon as possible so your financial aid can be processed.
 No aid can be disbursed until verification is complete.

 Search for private scholarships and grants.
 Remember, this money will not need to be repaid, so any you receive will reduce your need for additional financial aid.
 Start your search.

-Review award letters from different schools to understand and compare the different financial aid packages.
+Review offers from different schools to understand and compare the different financial aid packages.
 Use your college budget from step one to determine if a college package is affordable for your future plans.
 Use your estimated starting salary as your borrowing limit for your entire degree.
-Learn about award letters and the review process.
+Learn about financial aid packages and the review process.